UPB-SysSec/DPYProxy/README.md

   --dns_add_sni DNS_ADD_SNI
                         Whether or not to include the SNI for encrypted DNS modes.
 Defaults to True.
+  --dns_skip_working_file
+                        Whether taking the stored working resolver from a file should be skipped.
+                        Defaults to False.

 Standard options:
   -h, --help            Show this help message and exit